dlcmh/the-rust-programming-language/08-common-collections/8-2-strings/README.md

 String slices are references to some UTF-8 encoded string data stored elsewhere.

-String literals, for example, are stored in the program's binary and are therefore string slices.
+String literals, for example, are stored in the program's binary ([see also](../../10-generics-traits-lifetimes/10-3-lifetimes/README.md#the-static-lifetime)) and are therefore string slices.

 ### The `String` type in the standard library